crowdin/mobile-sdk-android/README.md

 To manage distributions open the needed project and go to *Over-The-Air Content Delivery*.
 You can create as many distributions as you need and choose different files for each.
 You’ll need to click the *Release* button next to the necessary distribution every time you want to send new translations to the app.

 **Notes:**
+- By default, the translation downloading happens **asynchronously** after launching the app.
+The downloaded translations will be used after the next launch of the app or Activity re-render.
+Otherwise, the previously cached translations will be used (or local translations if a cache does not exist).
+To enable the synchronous mode please see the [Notes](https://github.com/crowdin/mobile-sdk-android#notes) **#9**
 - The CDN feature does not update the localization files. if you want to add new translations to the localization files you need to do it yourself.
 - Once SDK receives the translations, it's stored on the device as application files for further sessions to minimize requests the next time the app starts.
 Storage time can be configured using `withUpdateInterval` option.
 - CDN caches all the translation in release for up to 15 minutes and even when new translations are released in Crowdin, CDN may return it with a delay.